SCHEDULE ONLINE (480) 626-2552

 A sympathetic nerve block can be used to diagnose or treat pain involving the nerves of the sympathetic nervous system.
 Examples of conditions for which a sympathetic nerve block might be used include:

 If you are suffering from back pain, neck pain, nerve pain or another type of pain, in your extremities, please contact Integrated Pain Consultants and learn if a sympathetic block is right for you.
-With three offices open in Scottsdale, Mesa, and Phoenix, Arizona, learn why we are voted “Top Doc” by Phoenix Magazine and read reviews left by other patients of Dr. Nikesh Seth and his amazing team of physicians and providers.
+With three offices open in Scottsdale, Mesa, and Phoenix, Arizona, learn why we are voted “Top Doc” by Phoenix Magazine and read reviews left by real patients of our amazing team of physicians and providers.
 Learn more about pain conditions, pain treatment, and please schedule your appointment by calling (480) 626-2552 or book your appointment online today.